 What is a Hollow Point Bullet?

-A hollow-point bullet is a type of inflatable round that is intended for the controlled puncture in instances when over-penetration might cause indiscriminate injury.
-They are used to significantly raise specificity in aim shooting.
+A hollow-point bullet is an inflatable round intended for controlled puncture in instances when over-penetration might cause indiscriminate injury.
+They are used to raise specificity in aim shooting significantly.

 Hollow-point bullets are far more credible and stable than pointed ones, which are more susceptible to bullet harmonics features and air deflection while having a greater ballistic coefficient (BC).